-Please see the following breakdown and regulations.
+Please see the following breakdown of the purchase process and regulations.

-Generally purchase costs are as follows:
+Generally, purchase costs are as follows:

 - Notary fees 2% + VAT